 Hungary's thousand years of history is only one intriguing aspect of this country in East Central Europe.
-Influences from other countries, the unique characteristics of the Hungarian language and regional traditions and culture contribute to its complexity.
-A single short visit to Hungary is insufficient for a thorough understanding of its various features, but basic facts can act as an introduction into the most important information about this country, its people, and its history.
+Influences from other countries, the unique characteristics of the Hungarian language, and regional traditions and culture contribute to its complexity.
+A single short visit to Hungary is just not enough for a thorough understanding of its various features, but basic facts can act as an introduction to the most important information about this country, its people, and its history.

-Information about getting to and getting around Hungary is also useful if you're considering paying a visit.
+Information about getting to and getting around Hungary is also useful if you're planning a visit.

-Location: Hungary is landlocked in Europe and borders seven countries – Austria, Slovakia, Ukraine, Romania, Serbia, Slovenia, and Croatia.
-The Danube river divides the country and the capital Budapest, once known as two separate cities, Buda and Pest.
+The country of Hungary is landlocked in Europe and borders seven countries—Austria, Slovakia, Ukraine, Romania, Serbia, Slovenia, and Croatia.
+The Danube River divides the country and the capital, Budapest, once known as two separate cities, Buda and Pest.

 Time Zone: Central European Time (CET) and CEST during summer.

 Internet TLD: .hu

 Hungarians speak Hungarian, although they call it Magyar.

 Hungarian has more in common with Finnish and Estonian than the Indo-European languages spoken by neighboring countries.
 Though Hungarians used a rune script for their alphabet in days gone by, they now use a modern Latin alphabet.

 Hungary is a mostly Christian nation with many different denominations of Christianity making up 74.4 percent of the population.